Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Experiments

 \subsection{Ablation Study}

 We ablate six aspects on InternVL3-1B: (i) whether to add output-distribution alignment (CE+KL) beyond hard-label CE, (ii) hidden-state distillation variants, and (iii) gradient-conflict handling in multi-teacher training (none, G1/G2, or AGP).
 Here (i) and (ii) follow the single-teacher protocol: the model is trained on the corresponding capability split only, and we report the score on that capability (Table~\ref{tab:ablation_distillation_signals}).
-The remaining three ablations are deferred to Appendix~\ref{app:attn_variants}, including alternative attention signals, similarity-based attention matching, and intermediate-layer range variants.
+Appendix~\ref{app:attn_variants} reports the remaining ablations in more detail, including per-capability layer choices in Appendix~\ref{app:layer_ablation}, alternative attention targets (full attention versus text-to-vision attention), and similarity-based attention matching.

-CE is equivalent to SFT, and KL aligns the output token distribution. ``mid'' denotes the intermediate layers from the first to the penultimate; G1 performs one joint symmetric projection across all losses, while G2 projects CE vs.\ soft within each capability and then projects across capabilities.
+CE is equivalent to SFT, and KL aligns the output token distribution. ``mid'' denotes the intermediate layers from the first to the penultimate; G1 applies PCGrad~\cite{NEURIPS2020_3fe78a8a} jointly across all losses, while G2 projects CE vs.\ soft within each capability and then projects across capabilities.

-Overall, output-distribution alignment (KL) consistently degrades performance relative to CE, and comparisons against hidden-state distillation further support our signal choices; in contrast, our single-teacher recipe achieves the best overall performance.
-In multi-teacher training, the plain baseline severely hurts reasoning, and symmetric projection is also unstable—again most clearly on reasoning.
+Overall, KL consistently degrades performance relative to CE, and comparisons against hidden-state distillation further support our signal choices; in contrast, our single-teacher recipe achieves the best overall performance.
+In multi-teacher training, the plain baseline severely hurts reasoning, and joint PCGrad (G1) is also unstable---again most clearly on reasoning.
 A two-stage symmetric scheme (G2) recovers reasoning and improves planning, but AGP achieves the best planning score while keeping perception and reasoning strong.
 Together, these ablations support Drive-KD: capability-specific distillation signals and AGP are both critical for consistent gains.